rameshvk/thoughts/Status.md

    x < 10;
 ```

-Now, if `z` changes, `x = z - y; x < 10` results in updating x so long as it honors the `x < 10` constratint at  which point, the update  of `z` can be transferred to `y` (via `y = z - x`).
+Now, if `z` changes, `x = z - y; x < 10` results in updating x so long as it honors the `x < 10` constraint at  which point, the update  of `z` can be transferred to `y` (via `y = z - x`).

-But constraints are notoriously difficult to build mental models, so the **form** of expression should probably remain `z = x  + y` with the **intent** being understood as a bi-directional declaration.
+But constraints are notoriously difficult to build mental models around.
+So the **form** of expression should probably remain `z = x  + y` with the **intent** being understood as a bi-directional declaration.

-The general constraint solving problem is hard.
-Where the constraint cannot be solved, we end up with a one-way declarative expression as in the current world with the output being (readonly).
+The general constraint solving problem is hard (see [minisat](https://www-cs-faculty.stanford.edu/~knuth/programs/sat13.w) or Knuth's [sat13](https://www-cs-faculty.stanford.edu/~knuth/programs/sat13.w)).
+Where the constraint cannot be solved easily, we end up with a one-way declarative expression but this is no worse than today.

 ### GROUP BY and UNION

-Consider `Union("SourceTable",  TableA, TableB)` to be an operation that simpy combines all rows from tableA and tableB (they can be heterogenous).
-This is similar to SQL Union statement with the one distinction that the "SourceTable" is a new column in the output specifying which table (TableA or TableB) the output row originates from.
+Consider `Union("SourceTable",  TableA, TableB)` to be an operation that simply combines all rows from tableA and tableB (they can be heterogenous).
+This is similar to the SQL Union statement with the one distinction: the "SourceTable" is a new column in the output specifying which table (TableA or TableB) the output row originates from.

-Now notice that `GROUPBY("SourceTable", Output)` can take the output of the `Union` and produce a collection of sub-tables that mirrors `tableA`, `tableB` etc.
+Now notice that `GROUPBY("SourceTable", Output)` can take the output of the `Union` above and produce a collection of sub-tables that mirrors `tableA`, `tableB` etc.

-These are symmetric operations and so we can treat each as effectively a 2-way declarative statement with edits in one side being meaningnfully translated to edits on the other side and vice-versa.
+These are symmetric operations and so we can treat each as effectively a 2-way declarative statement with edits in one side being meaningnfully translated to edits on the other side.

 ### Two-way building blocks combat organic complexity

-All data layers typically get more and more complex with time with a lot of dependencies that get tacked on.
-Two-way building blocks like these provide a neat escape hatch: If one starts with an individual table, a `UNION()` can create a view that starts out as a `dependent` but since it is 2-way, this can be converted to being the `master` at any point (with all the original tables now becoming the `dependent` versions) without changing anything in the overall data schema.
+All data layers typically get more and more complex with time with organic growth.
+Two-way building blocks like these provide a neat escape hatch: If one starts with an individual table, a `UNION()` can create a view that starts out as a `dependent` but since it is 2-way, this can be converted to being the `master` at any point (with all the original tables now becoming the `dependent` versions) without breaking anything.

-This type of using of 2-way declarative statements to reshape the schema is effectively an extremely safe way to reshape data.
+Using 2-way declarative statements to reshape the schema is an effectively and safe way to reshape data.

 ### A lot of calculations are not two-way declarative.

 Calculations like `COUNT(X)` etc happen frequently and are not 2-way.
-But a lot of expressions that appear to be one-way are actually *partial* two-way: `FILTER(Table, Column1 = "boo")` only has part of the information.
-But we consider the rest  a *residue* (ie `Rest = FILTER(Table, Column1 != "boo")`) that is hidden.
+But a lot of expressions that appear to be one-way are actually *partial* two-way: `FILTER(Table, Column1 = "boo")` only has part of the information of the original `Table`.
+We consider the missing rows a *residue* (ie `Rest = FILTER(Table, Column1 != "boo")`) that is hidden.
 Now the original table can be considered a `dependent` version of the `UNION` of the filtered and the hidden table.
-Even in this case, we can easily make schema changes possible.
+Even in this case, we can easily make large schema changes with more security that nothing in the existing system would break.

 ###  Multiple hierarchies